-An LSJ News poll suggests 73% of Lincoln residents think the reopening of beer gardens, outdoor dining and non-essential shops could lead to another COVID spike.
+An LSJ poll suggests 73% of Lincoln residents think the reopening of outdoor dining and non-essential shops could lead to another COVID spike.

-Lincoln has been a hive of activity since April 12 when the rules came in, but many residents have reservations about this new phase of the government ‘roadmap’.
+Lincoln has been a hive of activity since last week, but some residents have reservations about the new rules.

-Emma, a third-year student at the University of Lincoln, says she hasn’t been in a non-essential shop yet as she doesn’t feel safe.
+Emma, a third-year student at the University of Lincoln, says non-essential shops make her feel unsafe.

 “They say to still wear masks in shops, but no one is enforcing that, nor the 2m rule.